Mali debt sale cancelled because of sanctions over election delay

 The sanctions were imposed after Mali's government proposed to extend its rule until December 2025 - nearly four years longer than originally agreed.

-Interim President Assimi Goita, who led the coup against Ibrahim Boubacar Keita in August 2020, said on Monday that Mali could withstand sanctions but said he was open to negotiations with neighbours.
+Interim President Assimi Goita, who led the coup against Ibrahim Boubacar Keita in August 2020, said on Monday that Mali could withstand sanctions but that he was open to negotiations with neighbours.

-The measures are likely to cause further hardship for one of the world's least-developed economies, which has been battered by an Islamist insurgency for a decade.

-In a statement on Tuesday, political parties opposed to the interim government said they regretted the regional sanctions but placed the blame at the feet of Malian authorities, who they urged to "opt for the path of seeking consensus and unity".
+Malian political parties opposed to the interim government said they regretted the sanctions but placed the blame at the feet of the authorities, who they urged to "opt for the path of seeking consensus and unity".

+Western powers, led by former colonial power France, which has thousands of troop in Mali to fight jihadists linked to al Qaeda and Islamic State, have backed the sanctions.

+But the transitional authorities received support on Tuesday from Russia, which has deployed soldiers to Mali.
+Western countries say a large number of Russian mercenaries have also arrived in Mali, a claim Mali's government denies and Russia has not directly addressed.

 ($1 = 574.7500 CFA francs)

-(Reporting by Loucoumane Coulibaly, additional reporting by Tiemoko Diallo; Writing by Aaron Ross; Editing by Edward McAllister)
+(Reporting by Loucoumane Coulibaly, additional reporting by Tiemoko Diallo and Daphne Psaledakis; Writing by Aaron Ross; Editing by Edward McAllister and Alison Williams)

 ((Aaron.Ross@thomsonreuters.com; +221 77 569 1702;))